Is my mare overdue?

 Horses are not humans!
 They have different needs, and while the gestational period for humans is quite closely defined, there is a wide range of "normal" for the equine!
 Consequently, if you are reading this as a result of being concerned about your mares pregnancy duration, while we certainly encourage you to consult with your veterinarian to be on the safe side, you are, in all probability, merely losing sleep and worrying for no reason!

-Results © Equine-Reproduction.com
+All Results © Equine-Reproduction.com

 Use of article permitted only upon receipt of required permission and with necessary accreditation.

 Please contact us for further details of article use requirements.
-Other conditions may apply.